 3.- Valid, unexpired passportOriginal and photocopy of the page or pages of the passport that contain biometric data.
 The passport must be valid for at least the requested time of stay and must contain at least two free pages for visas.
 Passports issued more than 10 years ago will not be accepted.

-6.- Medical certificate: Medical certificate demonstrating the applicant does not suffer from drug addiction, mental health issues or any diseases that could have serious repercussions for public health in accordance with the International Health Regulations of 2005.
+7.- Medical certificate: Applicants who apply for a visa for a stay of more than 180 days must submit the original and a copy of the medical certificate demonstrating the applicant does not suffer from drug addiction, mental health issues or any diseases that could have serious repercussions for public health in accordance with the International Health Regulations of 2005.

-The certificate must be written on letterhead paper from hospital/doctor’s office or directly on the provided template.
-The recommended model can be found here: Medical certificate model.pdf
+• The certificate must be written on letterhead paper from hospital/doctor’s office or directly on the provided template.
+The recommended model can be found here: Medical certificate model

 Please include a photocopy (not notarized) of the medical certificate with your submitted documents.